requarks/docs-legacy/install.md

 # B - Get Wiki.js
 1. **Download the latest release** from the project [Releases page](https://github.com/Requarks/wiki/releases).
 	- On Linux, use the `wiki-js.tar.gz` version.
-	- On Windows and Mac, use the `wiki-js.zip` version.
+	- On Windows and macOS, use the `wiki-js.zip` version.
 2. **Extract the archive** to the final location of your choice on your server.
 	- On Linux, the standard location would be under `/var/www`
 	- On Windows, the standard location would be under `C:\inetpub`
-	- On Mac, the standard location would be under `/Library/WebServer/Documents`
+	- On macOS, the standard location would be under `/Library/WebServer/Documents`

 # C - Install dependencies
 3. In a command prompt, **run** the following command: `npm install --only=production`
 	- On Linux, you are already in a command prompt!
 If you're in the GUI, launch a **Terminal** window and jump to the Wiki.js folder using the **cd** command. *e.g.* `cd /var/www/wiki`
 	- On Windows, navigate to the Wiki.js folder in File Explorer.
 Right-click in an empty area and choose **Open a command window here**.
-	- On Mac, launch the **Terminal** application and jump to the Wiki.js folder using the **cd** command. *e.g.* `cd /Library/WebServer/Documents/wiki`
+	- On macOS, launch the **Terminal** application and jump to the Wiki.js folder using the **cd** command. *e.g.* `cd /Library/WebServer/Documents/wiki`
 4. **Wait** for the dependencies installation to finish.
 If you see any error(s) in red, make sure you fix them first.
 Wiki.js will most likely crash or refuse to start if all dependencies are not properly installed.
 Note that you can safely ignore warnings (in yellow).
 	- If you get errors related to `node-gyp`, make sure you have the necessary build tools as explained in the [prerequisites](prerequisites) page!